Jala3400/Logo_to_ASCII/docs/how-it-works.md

 When all the borders have been identified, there is a second pass on the image that draws them.
 It draws a square with a specific thickness on each position.

 One las thing we have to take into consideration: the transparent pixels also have a hue, and a brightness.
 This is because the alpha is a separate channel.
-A transparent pixels is usually black, but it can have an arbitrary color.
+A transparent pixel is usually black, but it can have an arbitrary color.
 This means that it can interact in unexpected ways when detecting borders by hue or brightness.

 To stop transparencies with interfering with hue or brightness, we multiply the difference between them by the alpha of the two pixels (the alpha should be between 0 and 1).
 This way the more transparent they are the less difference between them.